**Reasons to choose Kingston**

 **About this course**

-On this course, you’ll gain specialist skills for a career in the games industry.
-You’ll use the C++ and C# programming languages, use game engines, such as Unity and Unreal and develop games for PC, mobile, tablet and the Sony PlayStation 4.
-You‘ll learn how to incorporate artificial intelligence (AI) for realtime strategy, racer and first person games as well as for more serious and educational games.
+You’ll learn C++ and C# programming languages, use game engines, such as Unity and Unreal, and develop games for PC, mobile, tablet and the Sony PlayStation 4.
+Studies include the use of artificial intelligence in realtime strategy, race and first person games as well as educational games.
+You’ll also learn

 Please note that this is an indicative list of modules and is not intended as a definitive list.